CSISS/cc/docs/index.md

 A sub-system for comparison and validation of Earth system science models.
 COVALI is the most important sub-system of CyberConnector.
 It can support comparison and validation of the tremendous amount of observational data or modeling data from atmospheric and other Earth science models (funded by [EarthCube CyberWay](http://cube.csiss.gmu.edu/CyberWay/web/index)).

-## 1.2 Data Searcher

-A sub-system for searching Earth observations, model results or virtual data products (VDP)

-## 1.3 Data Orderer

-A sub-system for orderring VDP (customizing existing observations into ready-to-use format)

-## 1.4 Data Register

-A sub-system for registering and searching geoprocessing web services

 # 2. Installation

 ## 2.1 Prerequisite